 María Florencia Francisconi

-Representing Americas Region (South America)
+Representing Americas Region (Latin America)

 María Florencia Francisconi is an Argentine midwife, registered at the College of Midwives of the Province of Buenos Aires.
 She graduated from a four-year direct entry career, and then completed a three-year residency at a maternal and child hospital in the province of Buenos Aires.
 María worked as a midwife activity manager and instructor of obstetric emergency courses for an NGO.
 Recently, she finished a Master’s in Public Health in Spain, and is currently the President of the Committee for the Promotion of Research and Leadership at her local midwifery college.